awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-info-sdk-dotnet.md

 } while (lastMarker != null);
 ```

-In the preceding code segment, if you don't specify the `Limit` value in the request, Amazon Glacier returns up to 1,000 vaults, as set by the Amazon Glacier API\.
+In the preceding code segment, if you don't specify the `Limit` value in the request, Glacier returns up to 10 vaults, as set by the Glacier API\.

 Note that the information returned for each vault in the list is the same as the information you get by calling the `DescribeVault` method for a specific vault\.